1.5 Missing child

 - The register is checked to make sure no other child has also gone astray.

-- Management Staff contacts the chairperson or owner and reports the incident.
-The chairperson or owner comes to the setting immediately to arrange a meeting as soon as possible to carry out an investigation of the
+- Management Staff contacts the chairperson/Registered Person and reports the incident.
+The Chairperson/Registered Person comes to the setting immediately to arrange a meeting as soon as possible to carry out an

 Child going missing on an outing

 This describes what to do when staff have taken a small group on an outing, leaving the

 setting leader and/or other staff back in the setting.
 If the setting leader has accompanied children on the outing, the procedures are adjusted accordingly.

 What to do when a child goes missing from a whole setting outing may be a little different,

 depending on the venue and if parents have attend and are responsible for their own child.